akrck02/Bubble-UI/CONTRIBUTING.md

 <h2> 1 - Releasing new modules:</h2>

 <p>
-  To develop new Bubble modules you must use the basic structure guideline explained in the VERSION.md file.
+  To develop new Bubble modules you must use the basic structure guideline explained in this file.
   We use a variable system just to make the work easy, that's why new modules have to use them.
 </p>